rainbowsend/TIE-GCM-PDAF/README.md

 ` make -j 8`

 ## Install TIE-GCM
-Change the path to the root directorty of the repository.
+Change the path to the root directory of the repository.

-First you need to set the correct paths in `Make.hostname`. `hostname` is the name of the computer where you compile the program.
-Use the file `Make.gfortran` as template.
+First, you need to set the correct paths in `Make.hostname`. `hostname` is the name of the computer where you compile the program.
+Use the file `Make.gfortran` as a template.

 Try first to install TIE-GCM without PDAF binding using `WITH_PDAF=FALSE EXE_NAME=tiegcm5.0 BUILD_DIR=build/tiegcm5.0 TGCM_RES=LOW make`

-if no error occures install TIE-GCM with PDAF binding
+If no error occurs install TIE-GCM with PDAF binding

 ```
 rm -rf Depends